-Code Source Reason for Error Possible Resolution 1202 TLS The certificate supplied by the peer is not valid.
-Supply the TLS flag CertAcceptWithoutValidating to the DRC.Srv/DRC.Clt function (see Appendix C ) to allow this connection and examine the certificate manually.
+Code Source Reason for Error Possible Resolution 1202 TLS The certificate supplied the peer is not valid.
+The certificate supplied by the peer is not valid.
+Supply the TLS flag CertAcceptWithoutValidating to the DRC.Srv/DRC.Clt function (see Appendix C) to allow this connection and examine the certificate manually.
 1203 TLS One or more of the specified certificate files could not be loaded (either the file does not exist, it cannot be read or it is not a valid certificate file).
 Ensure that the filenames being passed to the DRC.Clt and DRC.Srv functions are correct, that the files exist and that they are valid certificate files.
 1204 TLS There was an error setting up the TLS libraries.
 Ensure that all GnuTLS files are present and valid.